-MacOS Mojave is available as a preview to developers now, and the public beta will be released in late June.
-Mojave will be officially released as a free update this fall.
-It'll introduce a number of new features, from a dark mode and desktop Stacks to a new Finder view and group FaceTime calls.
+MacOS Mojave is available now as a public beta and will be officially released as a free update this fall.
+It'll introduce a number of new features, from a dark mode and desktop Stacks to a new Finder view and a few familiar faces from iOS.
 You'll also find four familiar iOS apps on your Mac after updating to Mojave, along with some added privacy features to protect you from Facebook and other advertisers.

 Here's everything you need to know about MacOS Mojave.
-Be sure to check back here regularly; we'll update this article as we track Mojave from its developer preview and public beta stages to its official release this fall.
+Be sure to check back here regularly; we'll update this article as we track Mojave from its public beta stages to its official release this fall.

 Videos from WWDC 2018: Watch Mojave get introduced